 - Mortgage Market Index: A huge jump in the index; last week’s report came in at 471.3 and this week it was 673.6.
 The main reason?
 The Refinance index moved from 1,731.7 last week to 2,444.7 this week and the Purchase index moved from 263.2 to 303.9.

 - Core CPI-December: The market was expecting the annual CPI number to come in at 2.3% and that’s what the report delivered.
 The monthly report came in below expectations at 0.2% (the market was expecting a 0.3% increase).
 There was limited reaction to the bond market immediately after the report however thirty minutes post report the 10y year moved to 1.82% (opened the day above 1.84%).

 - Wholesale Inventories and Sales: The market is anticipating a 0.2 increase for inventories and no increase in sales.

 - BLS Employment report for December: Another big and important economic report.
-Last months BLS Employment report showed the number of jobs created (non-farm) was 266,000 and the expectations for the December report are 165,000.
-Last months report was the exact opposite of the ADP report (it was much higher).
-Wages are are expected to increase 0.2% and the unemployment rate is expected to come in at 3.50%.
-The report came in below expectations; 1450,000 jobs created and wages only increase 0.1%.
+Last month’s BLS Employment report showed the number of jobs created (non-farm) was 266,000 and the expectations for the December report are 165,000.
+Last month’s report was the exact opposite of the ADP report (it was much higher).
+Wages are expected to increase 0.2% and the unemployment rate is expected to come in at 3.50%.
+The report came in below expectations; 1450,000 jobs created and wages only increase by 0.1%.
 The unemployment rate did come in as anticipated (3.50%).

 Wednesday – January 8th:

-- Weekly Mortgage Market Index: Last week the index came in at 478.7 and the average 30 year fixed mortgage rate was 3.99%.
+- Weekly Mortgage Market Index: Last week the index came in at 478.7 and the average 30-year fixed mortgage rate was 3.99%.
 The report decreased slightly to 471.3.
 The purchase component came in at 263.2 and the refinance component came in at 1713.7.
-This report will have limit impact on January, 2020 mortgage rates.
+This report will have a limited impact on January 2020 mortgage rates.

 Tuesday – January 7th: